No Champion, no deal – It´s not quite that simple

 • helps you to expand your network of contacts,

-• supports you in your own positioning (products, proposed solutions, presentations, arguments),
+• supports you in your own positioning,

 • warns you of risks and dangers,